 Have your contact details easily accessible.
 You could include them in an about page that people can reach via your navigation menu.
 Or, as many sites do, you could place them in the footer at the bottom of your website pages.

 Quickly found contact details raise your customers’ engagement levels.
 On the flip side, if they can’t find your contact information when they need it, people are likely to become frustrated when they need your help to solve a problem.

-Make sure that your contact information is accurate and matches other sites where you host your contact information (such as your Google My Business listing).
+Make sure that your contact information is accurate and matches other sites where you host your contact information (such as your Google Business Profile listing).
 Having your contact details consistent across the web will make you a more credible source.

 9. Place social media plugins

 Social media plugins make your website more interactive, allowing your visitors to share your content on social media platforms easily.

 They’re an easy change to make to your page and an excellent way to: